-Some of the best choices are Power Wheel rollouts, partial range Turkish get ups, Janda sit ups, decline sit ups, hanging knee/leg raises, suitcase deadlifts, 1 arm farmers walks, Pallof presses, anti rotation cable exercises and full contact twists.
+Some of the best choices are Power Wheel rollouts, partial range Turkish get ups, reverse crunches, straight leg sit ups, hanging knee/leg raises, pulldown abs, dragon flags, suitcase deadlifts, 1 arm farmers walks, Pallof presses, anti rotation cable exercises and full contact twists.

 Always brace and get the hips involved.